-1.1 These General Terms and Conditions (hereinafter "GTC") of Stefan Hefele, trading as "Stefan Hefele Photography" (hereinafter "Seller"), apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter "Customer") with the Seller with regard to the goods presented by the Seller in his online shop.
+1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of Stefan Hefele, trading as "Stefan Hefele Fotografie" (hereinafter referred to as "Seller"), apply to all contracts for the delivery of goods concluded by a consumer or entrepreneur (hereinafter referred to as "Customer") with the Seller with regard to the goods presented by the Seller in his online shop.
 The inclusion of the Customer's own terms and conditions is hereby objected to, unless otherwise agreed.

 2.1 The product descriptions contained in the online shop of the seller do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.